 Symptoms of Alagille Syndrome are jaundice; pale, loose stools; and poor growth within the first three months of life.
 Later, there is persistent jaundice, itching, fatty deposits in the skin, and stunted growth and development during early childhood.
 The disease often stabilizes between ages four and ten with an improvement in symptoms.

-Other features, which help establish the diagnosis, include abnormalities in the kidneys, cardiovascular system, eyes, and spine.
-Narrowing of the blood vessel connecting the heart to the lungs leads to heart murmurs but rarely causes problems in heart function.
-The shape of the bones of the spinal column may look like the wings of a butterfly on x-ray, but this shape almost never causes any problems with function of the nerves in the spinal cord.
+Other features, which help establish the diagnosis include abnormalities in the kidneys, cardiovascular system, eyes, and spine.
+Narrowing of the blood vessel connecting the heart to the lungs is not seen in all cases.
+However, when it does happen, it can affect heart function.
+The shape of the bones of the spinal column may look like the wings of a butterfly on an x-ray, but this shape almost never causes any problems with the function of the nerves in the spinal cord.

 A diagnosis of Alagille Syndrome usually depends upon finding several different components of the syndrome in an individual.
 Generally, the syndrome involves five distinct findings, including reduced bile flow, congenital heart disease, bone defects, a thickening of a line on the surface of the eye, and particular facial features.
 Diagnosis can be confirmed by genetic analysis.

-Treatment of Alagille Syndrome focuses on trying to increase the flow of bile from the liver, maintaining the child’s normal growth and development pattern, and correcting any of the nutritional deficiencies that often develop.
-Because bile flow from the liver to the intestine is slowed in Alagille syndrome patients, medications designed to increase the flow of bile are frequently prescribed.
+There is no cure for Alagille syndrome, but the symptoms it causes can be addressed.
+Treatment focuses on trying to increase the flow of bile from the liver, maintaining the child’s normal growth and development pattern, and correcting any of the nutritional deficiencies that often develop.
+Because bile flow from the liver to the intestine is impaired in Alagille syndrome patients, medications like ursodiol can help with reducing the amount of bile acid re-absorbed in the intestines and has liver-protective effects.

 While reduced bile flow into the intestine leads to poor digestion of dietary fat, a specific type of fat can still be well digested, and therefore infant formulas containing high levels of medium-chain triglycerides (MCT) are usually substituted for conventional formulas.
 Some infants can grow adequately on breast milk if additional MCT oil is given.
 There are no other dietary restrictions.